Dærick Gröss Sr.

-As of 2008, he lived in Simi Valley, California.

 Early life and education

-Gröss was born in the Dayton suburb of Kettering, Ohio on January 27, 1947, and was a comic book fan from childhood.
-He later attended Ohio University from 1965-1967 studying art and theatre.
+Gröss was born in the Dayton suburb of Kettering, Ohio, on January 27, 1947, and was a comic book fan from childhood.
+He later attended Ohio University from 1965 to 1967 studying art and theatre.
 He was a member of the fraternity, Phi Kappa Theta.
 Dissatisfied with the art instruction at the university, he went to the Central Academy of Commercial Art in Cincinnati, Ohio in 1969.

 Career

 Early career

-After graduation, Gröss worked at WCPO-TV in Cincinnati, Ohio as a live set designer and created art for on camera graphics for 3 years.
-Gröss joined the Cincinnati Post as a staff artist and cartoonist, eventually becoming the Art Director as illustrator and page designer.
+After graduation, Gröss worked at WCPO-TV in Cincinnati, Ohio as a live set designer and created art for on-camera graphics for 3 years.
+Gröss joined The Cincinnati Post as a staff artist and cartoonist, eventually becoming the art director as illustrator and page designer.